mobbyliu/python-agents-examples/complex-agents/role-playing/role_playing_frontend/README.md

 - `lib/` — Shared utilities and types
 - `public/portraits/` — Portrait images for NPCs and agents
 - `public/fonts/`, `postcss.config.js`, `tailwind.config.ts` — Styling and theming config

-## Contributing

-This demo is open source—feel free to open issues or PRs.
-Join us on the LiveKit Community Slack to discuss ideas and improvements.